 Eight (8) breaches within a twelve (12) month period.

-This shall apply until such time as the User has explained to The Company’s reasonable satisfaction the reason for the breach and has demonstrated that appropriate steps have been taken to ensure that such breach will not reoccur, at which point Appendix G Schedule 1 shall be unilaterally amended thereafter by The Company to reflect the reinstatement of the Total MWs and Materiality Trigger.
+This shall apply until such time as the User has explained to The Company’s reasonable satisfaction the reason for the breach and has demonstrated that appropriate steps have been taken to ensure that such breach will not reoccur, at which point Appendix G Schedule 1 shall be unilaterally amended thereafter by The Company to reflect the reinstatement of the Total MWs.

-If within 3 months of a written notice from The Company (reducing the Total MWs and Materiality Trigger of the Connection Site to zero) under paragraph 10.10 above, the User has still failed to provide the explanation and\or demonstration required by The Company under paragraph 10 then The Company may treat such breach as an Event of Default for the purposes of Section 5 of the CUSC and following such breach may give notice of termination to the User whereupon this Bilateral Connection Agreement shall terminate and the provisions of CUSC Paragraph 5.4.7 shall apply.
+If within 3 months of a written notice from The Company (reducing the Total MWs of the Connection Site to zero) under paragraph 10.10 above, the User has still failed to provide the explanation and\or demonstration required by The Company under paragraph 10 then The Company may treat such breach as an Event of Default for the purposes of Section 5 of the CUSC and following such breach may give notice of termination to the User whereupon this Bilateral Connection Agreement shall terminate and the provisions of CUSC Paragraph 5.4.7 shall apply.